 [tel* phone minlength:10 maxlength:15 placeholder "Phone"]

-You can override the default validation logic with the `wpcf7_is_tel` filter.
-This requires you to add a custom function to your theme’s `functions.php` file or as a small must-use plugin.
+You can override the default validation logic on the server.
+This requires you to create a small mu-plugin or add a code snippet to your theme’s `functions.php` file.

 add_filter('wpcf7_is_tel','custom_tel',10,2);